-Application : Departure Explanation on : application of the practice Explanation for : departure The Board acknowledge that integrated reporting goes beyond a mere combination of a financial statement and sustainability report into a single document.
-Nevertheless, there are coordination efforts among cross-functional departments in preparing the various statements and reports in the Annual Report.
-The Board believes that the current reporting structure and depth of disclosures in the Annual Report is sufficient to enable stakeholders to make informed decisions.
-Large companies are re encouraged to complete ti quired to complete the columns below.
-Non-large companies are ne columns below.
-Measure : Timeframe :
+Application : Departure

+Explanation on

+application of the

+practice

+practice

+Explanation for The Board acknowledge that integrated reporting goes beyond a mere combination of

+departure • a financial statement and sustainability report into a single document.

+departure

+Nevertheless, there are coordination efforts among cross-functional departments in

+preparing the various statements and reports in the Annual Report.

+The Board believes that the current reporting structure and depth of disclosures in the

+Annual Report is sufficient to enable stakeholders to make informed decisions.

+Large companies are r rec uired to complete the columns below.
+Non-large companies are

+encouraged to complete

+Measure :

+Timeframe :